vikash-india/AlgorithmNotes2Myself/src/algorithms/P002_SieveOfEratosthenes_Idea.md

     The numbers that remain are Prime."

 ### Algorithm
+* Input(s)
+    - N
+* Output
-Sieve of Eratosthenes algorithm to find all the prime numbers between 1 and less than or equal to a given integer n is as follows
+    - A list of prime numbers between 1 and N
+* Algorithm
     1. Create a list of consecutive integers from 2 through n: (2, 3, 4, ..., n).
     2. Initially, let p equal 2, the first prime number.
     3. Starting from p, enumerate its multiples by counting to n in increments of p, and mark them in the list (these will be 2p, 3p, 4p, ... ; the p itself should not be marked).
     4. Find the FIRST number greater than p in the list that is not marked.
 If there was no such number, stop.
        Otherwise, let p now equal this new number (which is the next prime), and repeat from step 3.

 ### Optimisation(s)
 1. As a refinement, it is sufficient to mark the numbers in step 3 starting from p<sup>2, as all the smaller multiples